linuxscout/qalsadi/README.md

  - Lemmatization
  - Vocalized Text Analyzer,
  - Use Qutrub library to analyze verbs.
- - give word frequency in arabic modern use.
+ - give word frequency in Arabic modern use.

 ### Applications